 1915: As of today, “there are said to be several hundred petitions in circulation in Atlanta” and hundreds of others” in the rest of the state asking Governor Slaton to commute Leo Frank’s death sentence

 1916(18th of Iyar, 5676): Lag B’Omer

-1916: Birthdate of Joseph Janni, the native of Milan who emigrated to England in 1939 and after a brief internment on the Isle of Man began decades long career as a British movie producer.
+1916: Birthdate of Joseph Janni, the native of Milan who immigrated to England in 1939 and after a brief internment on the Isle of Man began decades-long career as a British movie producer.

 1916: Birthdate of novelist Harold Robbins author of a series of bestsellers including Moneychangers, Carpetbaggers and Betsy.

 1916: The Hebrew Sheltering Home was dedicated in Chicago, Illinois.

 1916: The Jewish Home for the Aged was dedicated in New Haven, CT.

 1916: The Central Jewish Institute was dedicated in New York City.